American Folk Songs

 American Folk Songs is a 1948 album by Jo Stafford.
 The original release featured six songs on three 78-RPM discs.
 It was released as a long-playing record in 1950, with two additional songs.
-Since the 1962 re-release, the album has featured twelve popular folk songs.
+Since the 1961 re-recording and 1962 re-release, the album has featured twelve popular folk songs.
 The Saturday Review described the album as "of its own excellence."

 Judy Collins has cited the album as one of the first to spark her interest in folk music.